We find the cheapest bus & train tickets, so you can wander for less.

-There are 6 scheduled buses that travel from London to Paris every day, so you have a decent number of options to choose from.
+There are 10 scheduled buses that travel from London to Paris every day, so you have a decent number of options to choose from.
 This includes 9 direct buses, where you can stay on the same bus without having to transfer to a connecting bus at any point during your trip.

 Need more travel options?
 Consider taking the train from London to Paris; ticket prices start at $80.83.